Bingawan: Spanish colonial era

-During the decade of the Spanish regime, many Filipinos who fled from the Spanish atrocities retreated to remote places to hide.
-Particular places worthy of note were the hillsides of Quinangyana (along its creek), Maldespina and Kinalyan.
-In order for the people to survive, they made farms using the kaingin system and hunted animals for food.
-Two settlements were established: one in Maldespina (now Bingawan Cemetery) and the other on the hilltop at Kinalyan near Quinangyana.
+During the Spanish colonial period, many Filipinos fleeing Spanish atrocities sought refuge in remote areas.
+Notable hideouts included the hillsides of Quinangyana (along its creek), Maldespina, and Kinalyan.
+To sustain themselves, the refugees practiced the kaingin system of farming and hunted local wildlife for food.
+Two settlements were eventually established: one in Maldespina, now the site of Bingawan Cemetery, and another on the hilltop at Kinalyan near Quinangyana.

-When the revolution broke out in 1896, some Filipinos from Calinog, Dumalag, and Tapaz fled to the aforementioned places.
-In 1900, a big group of evacuees from Calinog arrived and joined those who were hiding.
-They escaped from the American soldiers, who were avenging the death of their fellow soldiers massacred by Filipinos.
-A year after, some returned to Calinog but others opted to stay and made farms.
+When the Philippine revolution erupted in 1896, some residents from Calinog, Dumalag, and Tapaz sought refuge in the previously mentioned remote areas.
+In 1900, a larger group of evacuees from Calinog arrived and joined those already in hiding, fleeing American soldiers who were retaliating for the deaths of their comrades at the hands of Filipinos.
+A year later, some returned to Calinog, while others chose to remain and establish farms in their new settlements.